AriFordsham/GHCWiki/status/october08.md

   - Generalised list comprehensions
   - View patterns

+- **Type families** have been completely re-implemented, by Manuel Chakravarty, along the lines of our ICFP 2008 paper [ Type checking with open type functions](http://research.microsoft.com/%7Esimonpj/papers/assoc-types/index.htm) --- only simpler.
+As a result, we believe that type families work reliably in GHC 6.10.
+There is one missing feature, however, namely the ability to have equalities in the superclass context of a class.
+We'll add that to the HEAD in the next few months.

-- GHC now comes with haddock 2, which supports all GHC extensions
+- GHC now comes with **Haddock 2**, which supports all GHC extensions

-- The garbage collector can now use multiple parallel threads, making garbage collection faster on multi-core machines.
+- **Parallel garbage collection** is implemented, by Simon Marlow. "[ Parallel generational-copying garbage collection with a block-structured heap](http://research.microsoft.com/%7Esimonpj/papers/parallel-gc/index.htm)".

 - The base library now uses extensible exceptions